 – Dorothea Tanning, 1990

-"We Are Completely Free: Women Artists and Surrealism," at Museo Picasso Málaga, will open October 10, 2017 and run through January 28, 2018, featuring the painting Eine Kleine Nachtmusik (1943).
+"We Are Completely Free: Women Artists and Surrealism," at the Museo Picasso Málaga is on view through January 28, 2018, featuring the painting Eine Kleine Nachtmusik (1943).

 Catriona McAra has published a monograph entitled A Surrealist Stratigraphy of Dorothea Tanning's Chasm (London: Routledge, 2017).
 As part of Routledge's "Studies in Surrealism" series, the book explores the artist's literary and visual work within a framework of cultural and feminist theory.